ZSoftly/pimp_terminal/oh-my-posh-guide.md

    - Update your profile to use the custom theme file

 3. **Troubleshooting:**
-   - If icons don't appear correctly, ensure you've installed a Nerd Font and configured Windows Terminal to use it
+   - If icons don't appear correctly, ensure you've installed a Nerd Font and configured Windows Terminal and VS Code to use it
-   - If colors seem off, check your terminal color scheme in the Windows Terminal settings
+   - If colors seem off, check your terminal color scheme in the Windows Terminal settings and VS Code settings

 4. **Additional customization:**
    - Explore Oh My Posh documentation for advanced configuration options: https://ohmyposh.dev/docs/
    - Consider adding aliases or custom functions to your PowerShell profile for frequently used commands

-By following these steps, you should have a fully customized Windows Terminal with Oh My Posh, complete with a stylish prompt and custom font.
+By following these steps, you should have a fully customized Windows Terminal and VS Code setup with Oh My Posh, complete with a stylish prompt and custom font.
 Remember to experiment with different themes and settings to find what works best for you!